pablos-here/nbiff/README.md

   messages**.
 - Further details are available by clicking on the icon and when supported, as a **tool tip**.
+- Use mouse-clicks to Iconify/activate `Thunderbird` windows with smart (Virtual) desktop swapping.
 - User customizable systray icons.

 ## Online help